Sockeye salmon run falters, but Idaho officials optimistic

 But then came two disasters.

-In 2015, about 90 percent of the adult sockeye salmon returning to the Columbia River Basin died due to high water temperatures.
+In 2015, about 90% of the adult sockeye salmon returning to the Columbia River Basin died due to high water temperatures.
 Only 91 adult sockeye made it to Idaho, with many of those trapped in Washington after the magnitude of the unfolding disaster became clear.

 A second disaster followed.